+- NHS radiotherapy and chemotherapy cash benefit.

+- NHS cash benefit.

+- Hotel accommodation benefit.

+- External prostheses.

-- NHS radiotherapy and chemotherapy cash benefit. - NHS cash benefit. - Childbirth benefit - Any claim for wigs, head coverings, other temporary head coverings in relation to treatment of cancer or hospice donations. - Consultations with a GP at the AXA Doctor at Hand service.
+- Childbirth benefit

+- Any claim for wigs, head coverings, other temporary head coverings in relation to treatment of cancer or hospice donations.

+- Consultations with a GP at the AXA Doctor at Hand service.